cbrownstein-lambda/lambda-docs-mkdocs/docs/education/large-language-models/k8s-ollama-llama-3-2.md

     Forwarding from [::1]:11434 -> 11434
     ```

-## Install the ollama client
+## Install the Ollama client

 - Press ++ctrl++ + ++b++, then press ++c++ to open a new tmux window.

-    Download and install the ollama client by running:
+    Download and install the Ollama client by running:

     ```bash
     curl -L https://ollama.com/download/ollama-linux-amd64.tgz -o ollama-linux-amd64.tgz